COVID-19 Does Not Stop the 2020 Allegheny County Tax Appeal Deadline of March 31, 2020.

-This article will provide readers with the most recent updates in the ongoing attempt made by Allegheny County to limit the amount of charitable tax exempt properties in the County.
-Specifically highlighted below are the following topics: The criteria required for a charitable institution to qualify for a tax exempt property; The controversy revolving around
+This article will provide readers with the most recent updates in the ongoing attempt made by Allegheny County to limit the amount of charitable tax exempt properties in the county after the last Allegheny County assessment.

-Allegheny County Assessment Update: 1/24/12 Allegheny County has announced that the property tax assessment formal appeal deadline for the City of Pittsburgh and Mount Oliver has been extended from February 24, 2012 until April 2, 2012.
+Allegheny County has announced that the property tax assessment formal appeal deadline for the City of Pittsburgh and Mount Oliver has been extended from February 24, 2012 until April 2, 2012.
 The informal deadline has been changed to February 15, 2012.
-Property owners in the City of Pittsburgh and Mt.
+What does this mean for your Allegheny County Property Assessment and your appeal?

 While the drama continues, the Allegheny County Tax Assessment experts, Flaherty & Fardo, are here to keep you filled in on all the latest happenings.